Key Insight for Writing Effective and Defensible Reports

 Responding to Reports from Opposing Practitioners – How Does the Court Navigate Contradictory Opinions?

-Exploring How Reports Have Been Opposed or Discredited in Court Proceedings and Dealing with Cross Examination
+Exploring How Reports Have Been Opposed or Discredited in Court Proceedings

 - Learning from case studies – what aspects of reports have been criticised or attacked including: